top of page

 EMS Program Agency Director

-Jonathan Cole has been with FDRHPO for 7 years, for 6 years as the EMS Programs Assistant, and now as the EMS Program Agency Director.
-As Program Agency Director, Jonathan has worked to maintain and expand our Opioid Overdose Center which offers Narcan to all first responders, but to expand access to electronic medical records for EMS agencies, advocate for a stronger and more sustainable EMS system, and the roll-out of a region-wide EMS to Hospital communication platform called Pulsara.
+Jonathan Cole has been with FDRHPO since 2017 as the EMS Programs Assistant, and now as the EMS Program Agency Director.
+As Program Agency Director, Jonathan has maintained and expanded our Opioid Overdose Center which offers Narcan to all first responders, expanded access to electronic medical records for EMS agencies, advocated for a stronger and more sustainable EMS system, and managed the roll-out of a region-wide EMS to Hospital communication platform called Pulsara.

 Jonathan currently resides in Antwerp with his wife, Sarah, and two step-sons, Noah and Ethan.